marihyper/factorial/README.md

 1) Creat a new project in your prefered IDE;
 2) Import FactorialRecursion.java into the src folder on your IDE;
 3) Run FactorialRecursion.java class;
-4) The program will ask for keyboard input, type type your number;
+4) The program will ask for keyboard input, type your number.